ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 $ opam install ppx_sexp_conv
 ```

-Then, to use `ppx_sexp_conv` in your project you must list it as a dependency and as a preprocessor in your dune file:
+Then, to use `ppx_sexp_conv` in your project, you must list it as a dependency and as a preprocessor in your `dune` file:
 ```lisp
 (library
   (name <your_lib>)